-"The fact that we are now, seventy years later, able to return some of these books to you as the rightful heir of Isaac Bick, encourages us to keep up the search for Nazi-looted property in our stock," wrote Gabriele Beger, executive director of the Hamburg State and University Library, in a letter to Isler.
-"The library is well aware of its history and fully acknowledges the moral and historical responsibilities that derive from it."
+"The fact that we are now, 70 years later, able to return some of these books to you as the rightful heir of Isaac Bick, encourages us to keep up the search for Nazi-looted property in our stock," wrote Gabriele Beger, executive director of the Hamburg State and University Library, in a letter to Isler."

 Isler said she hasn't yet discussed with Hurvitz or her family what to do with the books, but they may remain at Temple Sholom.

-After the war, the German government compensated Isler's family for their losses at the hands of the Nazis, but Isler said the return of just some of their possessions is much more meaningful.
+After the war, the German government compensated Isler's family for their losses, but Isler said the return of just some of their possessions is much more meaningful.